 Taking an AP class is great prep for the acing the corresponding AP test.
 Held every May, AP tests are scored on a scale from 1–5.
 If your college offers AP credit, a score of a 4 or higher could allow you to earn college credits without paying college tuition.
 Some students are able to skip the entire first year of college this way, thus cutting the entire cost of their college education by one quarter.

 Advanced Placement classes show admissions officers that you’re ready for college-level work.
 Academic rigor is a critical factor when universities evaluate applications.

 Advanced Placement (AP) is the core for our high school curriculum.
-Through the AP classes and Applied Courses, TNS focuses the following three areas:
+Through the AP classes and Applied Courses, TNS Project focuses the following three areas: